 Your child’s healthcare team

 Children’s is a teaching hospital.
 Your child will receive care from a team that may include many doctors and staff members.
 These are some of the titles and roles of the main people who may care for your child and help your family.

-Medical students are studying at the University of Washington to become doctors.
-They receive instruction in pediatric specialty care at Seattle Children's.
-Attending doctors supervise medical students.
-Medical students may be at your child's clinic visit or take part in rounds with residents or the attending doctor when your child stays in the hospital.
+Medical student – studying at the University of Washington to become a doctor.
+They may be at your child’s clinic visit or take part in rounds with residents or the attending doctor.

 Nurse practitioner (NP) – registered nurse with advanced education and training.
 They practice independently and work closely with doctors.
 They diagnose, treat and teach patients and families about serious and chronic conditions.
 They also make referrals.

 Clinical nurse specialist (CNS) – registered nurse with advanced education and training.
 They oversee quality, safety and staff education.
 They are a clinical expert and consult on patients with complex care needs.

 Charge nurse (CN) – registered nurse who plans, coordinates and delivers care for each shift.
 They can answer your questions or concerns if your nurse cannot.

 Registered nurse (RN) – a licensed nurse who provides and coordinates most of your child’s daily care and education.
 They are your main contact with other members of the healthcare team.

 Nurse tech (NT) – student nurse who assists and supports the registered nurse.